stabilityprotocol/docs/docs/developers/tutorials/node_setup/viem_setup_example.md

 ## 4. Install

 Begin by installing Viem and ts-node via npm.
-This step ensures that you have the necessary tools to create and run TypeScript files that interact with the Stability blockchain.
+This step ensures that you have the necessary tools to create and run TypeScript files that interact with Stability Testnet.

 ```bash
 npm i viem ts-node